pm-blanco/espresso/doc/sphinx/running.rst

 The resulting build will be around 5 times slower that a debug build, but it will generate valuable reports when detecting fatal exceptions.

+If you are dealing with non-finite math errors (infinity, NaN, etc.), you can interrupt code execution at the first occurence of a non-finite value using :ref:`floating-point exceptions <FPE>` and investigate the failing mathematical operation in GDB.

 It is possible to attach an external debugger to ``pypresso``, albeit with a custom syntax.
 The ``pypresso`` executable file is actually not a program but a script which sets the Python path appropriately and starts the Python